MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 #### Your responsibilities

 It's critical that you maintain thorough documentation about the processes and policies.
 Maintain documentation about the enforced policies.
-As part of your monitoring efforts, <TBD> .
+As part of your testing efforts, include the cadence of reviews and the review criteria.
+Make sure the team understand aspects of penetration testing.
+Have a documented remediation plan to mitigate the risks found.

 This is particularly important for people who are part of the approval process from a policy perspective.